There are two articles on this subject. Read the other here

 If the eardrum has already been lost and infection has spread to the middle or inner ears, total ablation (closure) of the ear is preferable.
 It is also the best solution when super-resistant bacteria take over the canal.
 Please also see my article on ear surgery .

-These pets then go on to lead long happy lives even though their hearing is diminished.
+After the surgery, these pets usually go on to lead pain-free happy lives, even though their hearing is diminished.